 For the written portion of the exam, you’ll be taking it at a PSI testing site.
 The exam is in a multiple choice format and is done entirely on the computer.

-Before your test actually begins, you’ll have a brief tutorial that will help you get used to the computer software.
-You have up to 15 minutes to familiarize yourself and ask the proctor any questions before your test begins.
+Before the test begins, you’ll have a brief tutorial to get familiar with the software.
+You’ll have up to 15 minutes to ask any questions before the test starts.

 And if you want a more in-depth look at what each section entails, check out PSI’s Theory Exam Bulletin.

-For the practical exam, you will have about one hour and thirty minutes to complete the exam.
-Although they state that they aren’t overly strict about the time limit, and usually give you a few extra minutes to complete anything you need to.
+For the practical exam, you’ll have approximately one hour and thirty minutes to complete it.
+They are not overly strict about the time limit and may give you a few extra minutes if needed.

-You’ll be given more information about the practical exam after passing the written portion.
+More information about the practical exam will be provided after passing the written portion.

 For the written exam, you will get your results immediately on screen.
 You must get 75% or more correct in order to pass.
 You’ll also get an official score report printed on-site after your exam.